UPDATE: Amazon is ruling the roost of cheap console sales, but scroll down for an awesome Rise of the Tomb Raider bundle from Harvey Norman as well.

 And, of course, if you're wondering what to play on this new beast, we've had a thorough look at the best Xbox One X games available, and which ones will really shine with Microsoft's latest powerhouse.

-Best Xbox One X bundles:
+The best Xbox One X bundles:

 The latest Xbox One X deals: